 Are these figures believable?
 Find a reputable independent Ferrari specialist and check them out.
 Also, research the models you are interested in as some are considerably more expensive to maintain than others.
 Many people run Ferrari’s as classic or second cars, and if planned and budgeted carefully it is entirely possible.

-Are Cheap Ferraris a Good Investment?
+Are cheap Ferraris a good investment?

 The days when a Ferrari 308GT4 Dino could be found for a few thousand pounds – after all, they are not ‘real’ Ferraris in the eyes of some – are long gone.
 The problem with investing in, say, an F430 is that it is not going to rise in value rapidly.

 The plus side is that they are not going to get any cheaper.
 The money you lose in maintenance over the years might be recouped in ten years’ time.
 But it might not.
 We don’t have that crystal ball that sees into the future.
-In short, don’t buy a cheap Ferrari expecting financial returns, buy one to drive and enjoy.